deacona/the-ball-is-round/reports/messi_01_finding_leo.md

 ## Conclusions

 Messi is obviously an exceptional player and this is reflected in his shots data.
 Whether it's instinctive or deliberate, he does appear to shoot from and to locations which are most likely to result in goals.
-He combines volume, efficiency and skill in one very productive package.
+He combines volume, efficiency and skill in one very productive package!